bonina/bonina.github.io/_posts/software/2021/2021-03-31-unbound-dns-resolver-cut-out-the-middleman.md

 Save it.
 Next step will be to pull the root.hints file from the domain authority for the first time.
 Execute these two commands:

 <p class="message">curl -so /var/lib/unbound/root.hints https://www.internic.net/domain/named.root</p>

 <p class="message">sudo service unbound restart</p>

 The unbound resolver is now up and running, and will now be able to listen on localhost 127.0.0.1 port 5678.
-You can change to other IP/port combination in the configuration file.
+You can change to another IP/port combination in the configuration file.

 To make sure that the root.hints file is kept updated (changes rarely and infrequently so around 6 months is quite safe), we can create a cron job that will take care of that for us.
-Let's create a script with that automatizes that process.
+Let's create a script that automatizes this process.
 Just paste the content below in a text editor, like nano, and give it the .sh extension:

 <p class="message">#!/bin/bash<br>
 <br>
 test $(date +%m) -eq 2 || test $(date +%m) -eq 7 || exit<br>
 curl -so /var/lib/unbound/root.hints https://www.internic.net/domain/named.root<br>
 service unbound restart</p>

 You can save that file to your home folder, or any other path of your choosing.
 Don’t forget to give the .sh file permissions to execute:

 <p class="message">sudo chmod a+x /home/user/example.sh</p>

 Finally, let's schedule a task using cron:

 <p class="message">sudo crontab -e</p>

 Add this line in the end of the prompt/file and save it: